Jazz, Roots, and Blues – A Place to Start

 331 Club, 331 13th Ave NE, Minneapolis.
 612-331-1746.
 Good beer list.
 Roots and Americana music, with the occasional acoustic swing.
 Also rock and Deejays for special events.
 Never a cover, but a tip jar is passed around.

 Amsterdam Bar & Hall, 6th & Wabasha, Saint Paul.
 612-285-3112.
-Rock, hip-hop, and occasional singer/songwriters.
+Rock, hip-hop, and occasional singer/songwriters, and even a jazz group on very occasional dates.
 A rock n’ roll hall with minimal decoration but a large beer list and Dutch food, including frites (fries) with a choice of sauces, and brodjes (little sandwiches).
 There are two stages.
 Music on the smaller bar stage has a tip jar.
 Cover varies for the large hall stage.

 408 St. Peter, Saint Paul (Entrance is off 7th Place).
 Jazz and only jazz each night from Monday to Saturday, featuring the cream of Twin Cities artists during the week and visiting artists on the weekend.
 Monday nights are poetry night, and Tuesday nights feature an invitational jam.
 Cover is $5 and up.
 We lost a great club when The Artists’ Quarter closed on December 31, 2013.